callstack/byorg-ai/docs/src/api/about.md

 # About

-This API documentation is about BYOrg-AI Framework
+This API documentation is about byorg-ai Framework